List of higher education associations and organizations in Canada: U15 Group of Canadian Research Universities

 The U15 Group of Canadian Research Universities, formed in 1991, represents Canada's fifteen most research-intensive schools.
 Together, they conduct about 87% of all contracted private-sector research.
 They hold 80% of university patents and start-ups and 81% of university technology licenses, and receive 80% of all competitively allocated research funding.
 Lastly, 71% of full-time doctoral students study at U15 universities.

 Undergraduates of Canadian Research Intensive Universities (UCRU)

-The Undergraduates of Canadian Research Intensive Universities, formed in 2015, represents undergraduate students at universities that are apart of the U15.
+The Undergraduates of Canadian Research Intensive Universities, formed in 2015, represents undergraduate students at universities that are a part of the U15.
 Advocacy priorities for the organization include indigenous students, international students, the Canada Student Loan Program, and undergraduate research funding.

 Formal provincial associations and organizations

 Colleges Ontario

 Colleges Ontario represents the 24 (as of February 2022) publicly funded colleges in Ontario.

 Informal Networks

 Alberta Council on Academic Integrity

 The Alberta Council on Academic Integrity was founded in 2019 to support post-secondary institutions in the province of Alberta on matters related to academic integrity.